How to Professionally Ask For an Update at Work: Tips + Examples

 or

-In addition to showing common courtesy, this practice also ensures that you’re disclosing enough information, which can improve the overall efficiency and effectiveness of the communication
+In addition to showing common courtesy, this practice also helps you disclose enough information, improving the overall communication effectiveness and efficiency.

 Step #7: Justify your request